vsvankhede/EasyFonts/README.md

 ![alt tag](https://github.com/vsvankhede/easyfonts/blob/master/images/banner.png)
 # EasyFonts

-A simple and useful android library to use custom fonts in android apps without adding fonts into asset/resource folder.Also by using this library developer should not have to worry about `Typeface` object creation for every new type fonts he use.
+A simple and useful android library to use custom fonts in android apps without adding fonts into asset/resource folder.Also by using this library developer should not have to worry about `Typeface` object creation for every new font that he use.

 EasyFonts will handle all this for you.

-Type of fonts provided:
+Type of fonts available:
 * Roboto
 * Droid Serif
 * Droid Robot